Freighthopping

-Riding the rods

-In the early 1900s days of wood frame freight car construction, steel truss rods were used to support the underside of the car in order to provide it with the strength to carry heavy loads.
-There could be four or more of these truss rods under the car floor running the length of the car, and hobos would "Ride the Rods."
-Some would carry a board to place across the rods to lie on.
-Others would lie on just one rod and hold on tightly.
-Riding the rods was very dangerous.
-When a train moved at high speed, the cars could bounce and rock violently if the track was rough, and rock ballast might be tossed up which could strike a rider.

-Modern day hopping
+Freighthopping or trainhopping is the act of boarding and riding a freightcar without permission.
+This activity itself is often considered to be illegal, although this varies by geography.
+It may be associated with other illegal activities such as theft or vagrancy.

+Train surfing is a similar activity that involves the act of riding on the outside of a moving train, tram or another rail transport, without paying a due fare.

+History

+For a variety of reasons the practice is less common in the 21st century, although a community of freight-train riders still exists.

+Typically, hoppers will go to a rail yard where trains stop to pick up and unload freight and switch out crew.
+They will either board a freight car in some fashion unseen or "catch one on the fly" once it has begun to move.

+Dangers

+Riding outside a freight car, whether atop or underneath, is dangerous.

+Today

-Hopping trains happens all over the world and varies from place to place.
+Hopping trains happens all over the world and styles, and practices and legal penalties vary by region.
 Some places are more critical and consider freight hopping a crime, and other places are more lenient.

 Europe

-Despite increased deterrent measures, would-be migrants use the Eurostar and Eurotunnel Shuttle to cross the English Channel from France to England.
+Freight-hopping exists in various countries and across borders, including the Eurostar and Eurotunnel Shuttle as a route for migrants to cross the English Channel from France into England.

 United States

 Union Pacific Railroad in the United States encourages people who witness transients on freight trains to report them to its dispatch center.
-According to a sheriff's deputy from Lincoln County, Nebraska train hoppers no longer write symbols on trees and buildings, but there is still a network of train hoppers that occurs mostly online.
+According to a sheriff's deputy from Lincoln County, Nebraska, train hoppers no longer write symbols on trees and buildings, but there is still a network of train hoppers that occurs mostly online.

+Australia

+Australia has a small community of freight-hoppers, consisting mainly of teens and young adults, who hop for various reasons, including family issues, and more.
+They are found mostly in the major cities, and lines, such as the Brisbane-Sydney line, and other major freight routes.
+The community is very tight, and difficult to get into.
+Most media regarding modern hopping in Australia is private, or hard to find.

 Mexico

 It is estimated that yearly between 400,000 and 500,000 migrants—the majority of whom are from El Salvador, Guatemala, and Honduras—hop freight trains in the effort to reach the United States.
+The freight trains are known as La Bestia.